 This check box essentially turns off most of the WYSIWYG features of Word.
 Instead, none of your document lines will extend beyond the right-most edge of your screen.
 It should be noted that you won't be able to see the results of clearing the Show Text Wrapped Within the Document Window check box if the document on the screen is viewed in the Print Layout view.
 Change to either Outline or Draft view in order to see the results.
 When you later want to see what your document will look like on a printout, simply repeat the above steps to set the check box.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (6019) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, and 2021.
+This tip (6019) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, 2024, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Horizontally Viewing All Your Text.

 Author Bio